envoyproxy/envoy-tools/csds-client/README.md

   * Because yaml is a superset of json, a json string may also be passed to ***-request_yaml***.
 * ***-file_to_save_config***: file name to save configuration
    * If this flag is not specified, the configuration will be output to stdout by default.
+* ***-monitor_freq***: the frequency of sending request in monitor mode (e.g. 500ms, 2s, 1m, ...)
+   * If this flag is not specified, the client will run only once.
+   * If this flag is specified, the client will run continuously and send request frequently.
+Use `Ctrl+C` to exit.

 ## Output
 ```